-If you need to know your SWIFT code in order to move funds via a wire transfer to your U.S.-based Citibank account, you can find it among the frequently asked questions on the Citibank website, which notes that you should use CITIUS33 for that purpose.
+If you need to know your SWIFT code in order to move funds via a wire transfer to your U.S.-based Citi account, you can find it among the frequently asked questions on the Citi website, which notes that you should use CITIUS33 for that purpose.

-You can also check the SWIFT website, which lists over 200 SWIFT codes related to Citibank.
-That’s because Citibank uses different SWIFT codes for its different institutions around the world.
+You can also check the SWIFT website, which lists over 200 SWIFT codes related to Citi.
+That’s because Citi uses different SWIFT codes for its different institutions around the world.
 This also applies to the type of currency being transferred.

-Here’s what you’ll want to be aware of if you need to make or receive a wire transfer involving a Citibank account:
+Here’s what you’ll want to be aware of if you need to make or receive a wire transfer involving a Citi account:

 399 Park Avenue